Outgoing Student Mobility for Studies

 APPLICATION PROCESS TO PARTNER UNIVERSITIES

 An informative e-mail (nomination) is sent to the universities preferred by the students who are eligible for exchange.
-After this stage, each student should carefully examine the web page of the university they want to go to, obtain information such as academic calendar, course schedules, dormitory facilities, application process and dates, and submit the application documents to the partner university by the method expected by the partner university (if there is an online portal, by e-mail or by mail, although it is not preferred anymore, etc.) before the application deadline.
+After this stage, each student must carefully examine the web page of the university they would like to go to, obtain information such as academic calendar, course schedules, dormitory facilities, application process, and dates, and submit the application documents to the partner university by the method expected by the partner university (through the online portal if there is an online portal, by e-mail, or by mail although it is not preferred anymore, etc.) before the application deadline.

 Generally, the required documents are as follows:

-Application Form: Accessible from the website of the relevant university; if not available, correspondence can be initiated with the international office.
+Application Form: Accessible from the website of the related university; if not available, correspondence can be initiated with the international office.

 Learning Agreement: It includes the courses planned to be taken at the partner university.
-The total course credits should be between 28-32 ECTS.
-In order to avoid academic problems, the approval of the academic advisor should be obtained for course selection.
-The learning agreement form is approved by the Erasmus department coordinator and then the institution coordinator.
+The total course credits must be between 28-32 ECTS.
+In order to avoid academic problems, the approval of the academic advisor must be obtained for course selection.
+The learning agreement form is approved by the departmental Erasmus coordinator and then the institutional coordinator.
 Learning agreements will be prepared through the online Learning Agreement portal.
-You can watch our guide video on this subject at this address.
+You can watch our tutorial video on this subject at this address.

-Letter of intent in English: It is prepared in the format requested by the other university.
+Letter of Intent in English: It is prepared in the format requested by the host university.

 Photo

-Foreign Language Certificate Each university may have different language proficiency requirements.
-If an English language proficiency certificate is required, the Erasmus language exam result from the International Exchange Programmes Office can be requested.
-If there is a certificate required in other languages, the student should either provide it or not choose these universities.
+Foreign Language Certificate: Each university may have different language proficiency requirements.
+If an English language proficiency certificate is required, the Erasmus language exam result from the International Exchange Programs Office can be requested.
+If there is a certificate required for other languages, the student must either provide it or not prefer those universities.

 According to the request of the partner university, some of the documents listed above may be changed or additional documents may be requested.

-These documents must be sent to the counter university by the student using the method required by the partner university.
+These documents must be sent to the host university by the student using the method required by the partner university.

 Admission Documents

 When the partner university accepts the exchange student's application, it sends a letter of acceptance/invitation letter along with the approved learning agreement form.
-Students must wait for the acceptance letter before starting visa procedures.
-This document must be forwarded to our office by the student as soon as it is received by the student.
+Students must wait for the letter of acceptance before starting the visa procedures.
+This document must be communicated to our office by the student as soon as he/she receives it.

 Passport and Visa

-Upon receipt of the acceptance letter, the International Exchange Programmes Office will provide the student with a fee exemption letter (for students over the age of 25) to be used in passport application and an information letter/visa/grant letter addressed to the relevant consulate.
-Thanks to the exemption letter, the student is exempted from the fees that passport applicants must pay.
+Upon receipt of the letter of acceptance, the International Exchange Programs Office will provide the student with a fee exemption letter (for students over the age of 25) to be used in passport applications and an information letter/visa/grant letter addressed to the relevant consulate.
+The exemption letter enables the student to be exempted from the fees that passport applicants must pay.
 (Students under 25 are already exempted.)
-However, the student will pay the passport book fee.
+However, the student is required to pay the passport book fee.
 The Fee Exemption Form must be approved by the contracted tax office.
-Information should be obtained from the Population Directorate where the application will be made.
+Information must be obtained from the Civil Registry Directorate where the application will be made.
 If the student already has a passport, he/she will be able to apply for a visa by extending its validity.

-In some countries, the validity period of your passport must be at least 6 months after the end date of your exchange.
-You should also consider this rule in visa and passport procedures.
+In some countries, there is also a requirement regarding passport validity, which stipulates that your passport must be valid for at least 6 months beyond the end date of your exchange program.
+You must keep this rule in mind when processing your visa and passport applications.

-After obtaining the passport, a visa application is made to the relevant consulate.
-At this stage, it should be noted that each country's consulate has different requirements for visa issuance and may change over time.
+After obtaining the passport, a visa application is submitted to the relevant consulate.
+At this stage, it is important to note that each consulate may have different requirements for issuing visas, and these requirements may change over time.

 Before going abroad, the student signs the Student Learning Mobility Agreement (Grant Agreement), which will be prepared in 2 copies.
-In order to sign the contract, the student must submit the Learning Agreement, Euro Accountbook opened from any branch of Halk Bank, insurance policy, passport and visa documents by e-mail.
+In order to sign the agreement, the student must submit the Learning Agreement, the book for the Euro account opened from any branch of Halk Bank, insurance policy, passport and visa documents by e-mail.

-Students who will carry out mobility without a grant are also required to sign a contract.
+Students who will carry out mobility without a grant are also required to sign an agreement.

-Student do not register for courses at GTU for the semester he/she will be abroad.
+Students do not register for courses at GTU for the semester they will be abroad.

 GRANT PAYMENT (80%)

-When calculating the first installment of the grant, the date range in the student's acceptance letter (planned to stay) and the monthly grant amounts according to the countries are taken into account.
-Although the grant amounts and country groups may vary from year to year, the current amounts will be indicated in the relevant year's current call.
+When calculating the first installment of the grant, the date range in the student's acceptance letter (planned for stay) and the monthly grant amounts according to the countries are taken into account.
+Although the grant amounts and country groups may vary from year to year, the current amounts will be indicated in the relevant year's most up-to-date call.

 STUDY PROCESS

-Students can change their courses within the first 5 weeks after starting their studies.
-The course change form can also be prepared through the OLA Online Learning Agreement portal system.
+Students may change their courses within the first 5 weeks after starting their studies.
+The course change form can also be prepared through the OLA Online Learning Agreement portal.

 TERM EXTENSION WHILE ABROAD

-Students who attend in the fall semester can extend their education to the spring semester if the conditions are appropriate.
-For this, approval is first obtained from the host university units.
+Students who start mobility in the fall semester can extend their studies to the spring semester if the conditions are appropriate.
+For this, an approval is obtained from the host university's related divisions first.

-Then, the student informs the Erasmus Office and his/her Department Coordinator and asks for their approval.
+Then, the student informs the International Exchange Programs Office and his/her Departmental Coordinator and asks for their approval.

-If accepted, he/she prepares a new online Learning Agreement for the Spring Semester and after tbeing signed, submits it to the Faculty and Department with the Course Recognition Petition for the Spring Semester.
+If approved, the student prepares a new online Learning Agreement for the spring semester, and after the signing process, submits it to his/her department with the Letter of Request for Course Recognition, which he/she will prepare for the spring semester.

-Subsequently, he/she follows the issuance of the Board of Directors Decision from the Faculty/Institute for the Spring Semester.
+Subsequently, he/she follows up the issuance of the executive board decision from the faculty/institute for the related spring semester.

-Students who extend their mobility to the Spring semester accept to study without grant.
+Students who extend their mobility to the spring semester agree to study without a grant.

-Students whose semester extension requests are accepted should send a copy of their insurance and visa for the Spring Semester to the International Exchange Programs Office by e-mail.
+Students whose semester extension requests are accepted must send a copy of their insurance and visa for the spring semester to the International Exchange Programs Office by e-mail.

 RETURN PROCESS

-Students who have completed their education abroad must submit the Certificate of Attendance and Transcript document from the partner university upon their return.
+Students who have completed their studies abroad must submit upon their return the Certificate of Attendance and transcript they have received from the partner university.

-These documents must also be sent to erasmus@gtu.edu.tr from the official e-mail address of the other institution.
-In case the transcript is not ready at the time of the student's return, the document can also be sent by e-mail by the other university.
+These documents must also be sent to erasmus@gtu.edu.tr from the official e-mail address of the host institution.
+In case the transcript is not ready at the time of the student's return, the document may also be sent by e-mail by the host university.

-Apart from the certificate of participation and transcript, the student fills in the EU online questionnaire form sent to his/her e-mail address after the mobility.
+Apart from the certificate of attendance and transcript, the student fills in the EU online questionnaire form sent to his/her e-mail address after the mobility.

 GRANT PAYMENT (20%)

-After the student submits the return documents to our office, the remaining 20% of the grant will be credited to his/her account.
-If the participant fails to complete at least 60% of the credits taken during the mobility period without the need for repetition at Gebze Technical University, Gebze Technical University has the right to deduct financial support in proportion to the credits not successfully completed, not less than 20%.
+After the student submits the return documents to our office, the remaining 20% of the grant will be transferred to their account.
+If the participant fails to complete at least 60% of the credits they earned during the mobility period at Gebze Technical University without the need to repeat them, Gebze Technical University reserves the right to make a financial support reduction based on the proportion of credits not successfully completed, with the reduction being no less than 20%.